 It seems fitting that we’re writing this at 36,000ft on 747-400 heading for New York – the city that never sleeps.
 Where better to share our top tips on how to manage the one thing that can put a dampener on any far flung adventure; the curse of the frequent flyer – jet lag.

-As soon as you get on the plane (or sooner if you are really keen), change your watch to the time at your destination and sychronise how you spend your flight around that.
+- Adjust your watch As soon as you get on the plane (or sooner if you are really keen), change your watch to the time at your destination and synchronise how you spend your flight around that.
 Sleep when it’s night time where you are going, eat when it is meal time there, be active during their daylight hours…